Sundarrajanbabu/s5/README.md

 ## Model Architecture

 The model is a simple CNN with:
-- 2 convolutional layers
+- 2 convolutional layers (8 filters each)
 - 2 max pooling layers
-- 2 fully connected layers
+- 2 fully connected layers (64 neurons in hidden layer)
 - ReLU activation functions
+- Total parameters: ~24.5K

 ## Requirements